Analysis of time-stepping methods for the monodomain model: Accuracy of the numerical methods

 In the last sections, we compared the accuracy of the methods for given time-steps.
 However, this does not take into account the difference of computational cost for an iteration depending on the method used.

 We now compare the accuracy of the different numerical methods studied with respect to the computational time of the simulation.
+For all 1D test cases, we use the same Matlab scripts, spatial domain and spatial discretization as for the stability and convergence tests on a Lenovo ThinkCentre M900 with 4 Intel Core i5-6500T 2.10GHz processors and 7.7 GB of RAM.
+The 2D/3D cases were done with the compiled Fortran 2003 code CHORAL \cite{Choral} on a HP ZBook 17 with 4 Intel i7 2.70GHz processors and 16 GB of RAM.
+For the 2D simulations, we used the same $1\si{\centi\metre}\times 1\si{\centi\metre}$ square domain as above discretized with 3241 grid points.
+For the 3D simulations, we used a $1\si{\centi\metre}\times 1\si{\centi\metre}\times 1\si{\centi\metre}$ cubic domain discretized with 109620 grid points.
+In 2D/3D cases, the final time $T$ was set to $\SI{20}{\milli\second}$ for the BR model and $\SI{15}{\milli\second}$ for the TNNP model since the wave travels faster in this latter case.
+The applied stimulation current is given by (\ref{Istim2D}) with $t_0=4\si{\milli\second}$, $\tau_0=1.5\si{\milli\second}$ and $r_0=0.125\si{\centi\metre}$.

-We use the same spatial domain and spatial discretization as for the convergence tests.
-2D simulations were run on an HP Z420 Worksation with 4 Intel Xeon 2.80 GHz processors and 7.7 GB of RAM and 1D simulations were run on an ALIENWARE X51-R2 with a Intel Core i7-4770 3.40 GHz processor and 7.89 GB of RAM.
-The $L^2$ norm and $H^1$ seminorm for the different reference solutions are, respectively, 519.6 and 155.1 for the 1D BR model, 19.00 and 0.3154 for the 1D MS model, 96.26 and 201.8 for the 1D TNNP model, 61.77 and 655.1 for the 2D BR model.
+For the sake of comparing the relative errors for different norms, we give the $L^2$ norm and $H^1$ seminorm for the different reference solutions.
+These are, respectively, 519.6 and 155.1 for the 1D BR model, 19.00 and 0.3154 for the 1D MS model, 96.26 and 201.8 for the 1D TNNP model, 134.3 and 728.9 for the 2D BR model, 141.5 and 876.4 for the 2D TNNP model, 223.2 and 775.2 for the 3D BR model.